duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 adb shell am start -a android.intent.action.MAIN -n `ionic_find_package_name my_app.apk`/.MainActivity
 ~~~

+## Emulator tips

+* copy paste links to emulator or device `adb shell input text "some text"`
+* new chrome will upcase first leter for some fields first name
+* old native browser on Android 4.0.3 does not support WebSockets

 ## VirtualBox and Android Emulator

 If you want to emulate and get this error